DistributedProofreaders/guiguts/README.md

 ### Other

-`guiguts-1.0.nn.zip` is the basic guiguts version with a few helper applications; it includes compilable source code for Bookloupe, GutCheck and Jeebies.
+`guiguts-1.0.nn.zip` is the basic guiguts version with a few helper applications; it includes compilable source code for GutCheck and Jeebies.
 See https://www.pgdp.net/wiki/Guiguts/Install for details on further helper applications.